 Most of us are familiar with fire safety tips like "stop, drop and roll" and "get low and go."
 But a decade of fire safety research has shown that closing doors can also have a life-saving effect, especially when getting out in case of fire is not an option.

-"'Close Before You Doze' is new to most," says Jennifer Williams, marketing specialist with UL Firefighter Safety Research Institute (UL FSRI), an organization that advances fire research knowledge and develops cutting-edge, practical fire service education.
+"Close Before You Doze is new to most," Jennifer Williams said when we talked to her in December 2019.
+She's senior content specialist with UL Firefighter Safety Research Institute (UL FSRI), an organization that advances fire research knowledge and develops cutting-edge, practical fire service education.
 "We're looking to create a generational behavior change of closing doors before you go to bed at night.
 In general, it's not something that people think about, and they certainly don't correlate doing it to fire safety."

 UL rolled out the informational campaign in 2015, initially working directly with fire services, but now it's also communicating the message directly to the public.